 In Colorado, restitution is an important issue in property crimes.
 Restitution is the payment for the items that were allegedly damaged, lost, or stolen in the event.
 Restitution may be very clear in some cases but can also become a very complex calculation in others.
 Joe Maher has an undergraduate degree in Accounting and is familiar with the Colorado restitution statute and the requirements it sets out.
 Maher & Maher Law will use this education and expertise to ensure you don’t pay more than you should be required by law to pay.

-If you have been charged with any sort of property crime, contact Maher & Maher Law, PC and we will help to evaluate your case.
+If you have been charged with any sort of property crime or misdemeanor, contact Maher & Maher Law, PC and we will help to evaluate your case.
 We don’t take the prosecution’s restitution amount for granted, we will independently evaluate and investigate if necessary to be sure that restitution is fair in your case.
 Contact us or give us a call today at (719)301-7500.